DanMyers300/averydavis.me/readme.md

 Thank you so much for the detailed feedback Avery, I read every single one!
 I’m so happy you’re working with Lola.
 She had a rough go from being sick but she told me to that she is going to make an “academic comeback”.
 I told her that I love the positive attitude.

-Why me?

-I graduated from the Liberal Arts and Science Academy, a prestigious high school ranked 32nd best in the United States.
-During my time there, I not only tackled rigorous courses but managed to maintain a strong GPA.
-This achievement earned me a full-ride scholarship along with a semesterly stipend courtesy of the University of Texas at Dallas through their Academic Excellence Scholarship.

-My passion for learning, teaching, and mentorship runs deep, and I believe my background in this field truly sets me apart.
-I graduated with a B.S. in Psychology with honors, and I'm currently continuing my own education, pursuing an M.S. in Applied Cognition and Neuroscience, with goals to continue my passion for helping students as a Professor.
-My background in psychology equips me with insights into memory, personality, and communication that I can't wait to share with my students.

-ALT PAGES:

-Contact Me:

-averydavistutor@gmail.com
-Or text me at
-512.568.5151

 My Services